grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/executing-k6-scripts-with-testrun-crd.md

 ## Run tests

-Tests are executed by applying the custom resource `TestRun` to a cluster where the k6-operator is running.
+Tests are executed by applying the custom resource `TestRun` to a cluster where the k6 Operator is running.
 Additional optional properties of the `TestRun` CRD allow you to control some key aspects of a distributed execution.
 For example:

 ```yaml
 # k6-resource.yml